stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 =======================================

-We explain more detailed usages of the STLmc tool using the autonomous driving of two car model, placed under the subdirectory 'benchmarks/paper/car-poly'.
+We explain more usages of the STLmc tool using the load management for two batteries model file under the subdirectory 'benchmarks/paper/bat-linear'.
 We can select the property to be analyzed using the '-goal' option.
-The default argument for the option is 'all'.
-This will run all STL properties specified in the model file.
-The following command performs a robust STL model checking 'f1' properties of the car model at bound 10 and time bound 15 with respect to robustness threshold 0.5 using Yices2 solver:
+The default argument for the option is 'all' that runs all STL properties.
+STLmc chooses an optimal SMT solver when the '-solver' option is not given.
+The following command performs a robust STL model checking all properties of the battery model at bound 5 and time bound 30 with respect to robustness threshold 1:

-user@VB:~/CAV2022-AeC/src$./stlmc ../benchmarks/paper/car-poly/car.model \
+user@VB:~/CAV2022-AeC/src$./stlmc ../benchmarks/paper/bat-linear/battery.model \
-                                  -bound 10 -time-bound 15 -threshold 0.5 -solver yices -goal f1
+                                  -bound 20 -time-bound 30 -threshold 1

+Since the model has linear dynamics, STLmc chooses Yices2 as an underlying SMT solver.
 The analyses in VM took 10 seconds on AMD Ryzen 9 3.3GHz with VM quad-core and 4096MB of memory.

-The STLmc tool supports some error handling.
-For example, consider the STL property in the same model '[f1]: [][0,inf] (vx < -2 -> <>[2,5] rx <= -2);' in which the interval is infeasible.
-Then, our tool raises the following error message:
+The STLmc tool raises exceptions for basic mistakes made by users when writing or editing the STLmc input model.
+For example, consider the STL property in the same model with '[f1]: [][0,inf] (vx < -2 -> <>[2,5] rx <= -2);'.
+The formula has a closed interval with infinity on its right hand side.
+The tool raises error at syntax to level to avoid apparently infeasible cases:

     syntax error: in "../benchmarks/paper/car-poly/car.model" line 91:16 mismatched input ']' expecting ')'